 Wood-Martin thought there might have been a fourth, even larger circle, but it is hard to make out today.
 There are many large erratic boulders in this area, which he may have mistaken for a circle.
-To the west of Circle 37, some eight circles are recorded as destroyed by Petrie.
-There are many stray and erratic boulders along this ridge, and no trace of these circles can be made for certain.
+To the west of Circle 37, some eight circles are recorded as being destroyed by Petrie.
+There are many stray and erratic boulders along this ridge, and no trace of these circles can be identified for certain.